-Arunachal: Seven new migratory bird species sighted at Ziro Valley
+Arunachal: Seven new migratory bird species sighted in Ziro Valley

-Guwahati: Arunachal Pradesh has witnessed seven new migratory bird species at Ziro Valley, in the Lower Subansiri district, which the authority had not previously sighted in the region, an official said on Friday.
+Guwahati: Arunachal Pradesh has witnessed seven new migratory bird species in Ziro Valley, of the Lower Subansiri district, which the authority had not previously sighted in the region, an official said on Friday.

 The official stated that the team of avid bird watchers sighted the new visitors during a bird walk in the traditional wet farmlands in the Ziro Valley, locally known as ‘Aji’.